Menu

 5. Our Governance & Policies

-NCP’s commitment to human rights and the eradication of modern slavery is shared throughout the business.
+business.
 Our policies support NCP in mitigating risks, both within our business and our supply chain.
 Responsibility for managing these policies varies policy to policy.
-However, our annual modern slavery statement is ultimately approved by our board of directors and signed off by our Chief Executive Officer, following a cross-departmental review.
+However, our annual modern slavery statement is ultimately approved by our board of directors and signed off by our Chief Executive Officers, following a cross-departmental review.

 a.
 Anti-Modern Slavery and Human Trafficking Policy